 Journal Scan: Case study: The cat that suffered an Addisonian crisis

 The authors of this case report describe a 4-year-old spayed female British shorthaired cat that presented with severe weakness, bradycardia (120 beats/min), hypovolemia, and hypothermia (99 F [37.2 C]).
-Systolic blood pressure was measured and was undetectable.
-The owners reported that the cat had been polyuric and polydipsic (PU/PD) beginning four weeks earlier but had become progressively weaker and had stopped eating or drinking one week prior to presentation.
+The cat’s systolic blood pressure was measured and was undetectable.
+The owners reported that the cat had been polyuric and polydipsic beginning four weeks earlier but had become progressively weaker and had stopped eating or drinking one week prior to presentation.

 Diagnostic testing.
 The results of a complete blood count showed lack of a stress leukogram.
-The following serum chemistry profile abnormalities were found:
+The following serum chemistry profile abnormalities were found (reference ranges in parentheses):

-Addison’s disease is a rare condition in cats, and the cause remains unclear.
-The clinical presentation and clinicopathologic abnormalities in this case were similar to what we would expect to see in dogs, with the exception of severe metabolic acidosis.
+Addison’s disease is rare in cats, and the cause remains unclear.
+The clinical presentation and clinicopathologic abnormalities in this case were similar to what we would expect to see in dogs, except for the severe metabolic acidosis.
 With appropriate diagnosis and treatment, the long-term prognosis in cats with hypoadrenocorticism is favorable.